SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0806 GMT

 --------------------------------

-India's benchmark 10-year bond yield down 1 basis point at 8.77 percent as the fall in consumer price inflation aids sentiment.
+India's benchmark 10-year bond yield down 1 bp at 8.53 percent, trading mostly in a tight range as investors await the May consumer price inflation data and April industrial output data due after market hours.

 RUPEE